rschuitema/sqatt/src/jira/jira.md

 ![workflow](./workflow.png)

 Each issue starts in the state "New".
-From the state "New" a transition is possible to the state "To_<Activity>".
-This state indicates that the issue is ready for the <Activity> to be performed.
-When the activity is started the issue transitions to the <Activity> state.
-In this state the actual <Activity> is performed.
-When the <Activity> is finished the issue transitions to the "<Activity_Done>" state.
-There it can be decided if the issue needs another <Activity> or can transition to the state "Done".
+From the state "New" a transition is possible to the state "To_Activity".
+This state indicates that the issue is ready for the "Activity" to be performed.
+When the activity is started the issue transitions to the "Activity" state.
+In this state the actual "Activity" is performed.
+When the "Activity" is finished the issue transitions to the "Activity_Done" state.
+There it can be decided if the issue needs another "Activity" or can transition to the state "Done".

-The <Activity> is where projects can extend the workflow.
+The "Activity" is where projects can extend the workflow.
 There are a few default activities defined:

 * Analyzing